jts272/pp5-retro-replay/README.md

 Database schema diagrams were produced with [graph_models](https://django-extensions.readthedocs.io/en/latest/graph_models.html)

 The following graphs outline the entire relational database system of the application.
-First is the data model in totality, with a breakdown into smaller, related fragments.
+First is the data model in totality, followed by a breakdown into smaller, related fragments.
 Arrow colour designates the cascade effect when a model instance is deleted, with red relating to deletion and yellow to setting null.

 ### Complete schema